"That's a harp he's playing, Nobby," said one of them, after watching Imp for a while.

 Chi Fu: Order!
 People, order!
 Recruit: I'd like a pan-fried noodle!
 Chien-Po: Ooh, ooh, sweet and pungent shrimp.
 Recruit 2: Moo goo gai pan.
 Chi Fu: [amid laughter] That's not funny.

 Hoodwinked.
-When Detective Flippers says he wants to talk to Kirk the woodsman, officer Stork says "Maybe you should AXE him yourself!" then starts laughing uncontrollably at the pun until he sees Chief Grizzly giving him the Death Glare, at which point he sobers up and says "I'll bring him in."
+When Detective Flippers wonders aloud about what "the fellow with the axe" was doing in the woods, officer Stork says "Maybe you should AXE him yourself!" then starts laughing uncontrollably at the pun until he sees Chief Grizzly giving him the Death Glare, at which point he sobers up and says "I'll bring him in."